I was nine years old when my mother, Melissa, decided she couldn’t “handle” me anymore. My father had disappeared before I could even remember his

 Then came the knock on the door.

 An old, frail woman stood on my porch holding a grocery bag of cheap cookies.
-I recognized those eyes immediately—they were mine.

 “I’m homeless.
 I don’t have anyone else,” she said.
 She didn’t ask how I was.
 She didn’t ask about her granddaughter.
 She just stood there as if she belonged.
 Against my better judgment, I let her in.
 I wanted to be the person who broke the cycle.

 Melissa stayed in our guest room, but the gratitude didn’t last.
 She became demanding, critiquing my house and complaining about the food.
 One afternoon, I came home to find Emma crying.
-Melissa had told my two-year-old daughter, “Sometimes you have to step back from people who hurt you,” as an excuse for why she wasn’t paying attention to her.
+Melissa had told my two-year-old daughter, “Sometimes you have to step back from people who

 That was the final straw.
 I realized Melissa hadn’t come back to be a mother; she had come back to be a parasite.
 I packed her things in the same kind of garbage bag she had used to pack mine twenty years ago.